jcoliver/Slumber-in-a-cell/README.md

 This Code of Conduct is from PurpleBooth, which adapted it from the Contributor Covenant, version 1.4, available at http://contributor-covenant.org/version/1/4

 Authors
-•	Kathryn Busby – Wrote and designed scripts and statistical tests – github.com/katbeescience
-•	Barrett Klein – Design of figures and statistical tests – pupating.org
+Kathryn Busby – Wrote and designed scripts and statistical tests – github.com/katbeescience, and Barrett Klein – Design of figures and statistical tests – pupating.org

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details

 Acknowledgments
-Thanks to Dave Reineke, Jeff Oliver, and Keaton Wilson contributed ideas, code, and much consultation to this project.
+Thanks to Dave Reineke, Jeff Oliver, and Keaton Wilson, who contributed ideas, code, and much consultation to this project.